nymtech/dev-portal/src/tutorials/ipfs-service-provider.md

 import { FileLogData } from './file-log-data';
 ```

-> ⚠️ Make sure to save all files before proceeding!

 10. Next is to make additions and changes to the `ipfs.service.ts file`.
 Lets open it and have a look inside:

 In Angular, a service is a reusable piece of code that can be used to perform specific tasks, such as fetching data, performing calculations, and handling logic that is independent of any particular component.
 Services are typically used to centralise and share business logic, data, and other functionality across multiple components in an Angular application, promoting separation of concerns and making the code easier to maintain and test.